learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ```

 Notice that the value returned by both methods is the `length` of the updated
-array.
+`Array`.

 #### Destructive vs. Nondestructive

-Both `.push()` and `.unshift()` update or _mutate_ the original array, adding
+Both `.push()` and `.unshift()` update or _mutate_ the original `Array`, adding
 elements directly to it.
 Operations that modify the original collection are
 _destructive_, and those that leave the original collection intact are
 _nondestructive_.

-Mutating the original array isn't necessarily a bad thing, but there's also a
+Mutating the original `Array` isn't necessarily a bad thing, but there's also a
-way to add elements nondestructively, leaving the original array intact.
+way to add elements nondestructively, leaving the original `Array` intact.

 ### Spread Operator

 ES2015 introduced the _spread operator_, which looks like an ellipsis: `...`.
-The spread operator allows us to spread out the contents of an existing array
+The spread operator allows us to spread out the contents of an existing `Array`
-into a new array, adding new elements but preserving the original:
+into a new `Array`, adding new elements but preserving the original:

 ```js
 const coolCities = ['New York', 'San Francisco'];